enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 Let's explain these steps.

 ### 1. Docker daemon
 This is the persistent process that manages containers.
-We interact with it through the CLI.
+We interact with it through the docker client (CLI).

 ### 2. Images and Docker Hub
 The container's images are one of the most important elements.
 Someone can confuse Docker containers and Docker images, so let's explain.